Splitting formulas for the local real Gromov-Witten invariants: Orientations

-Consider next the family of targets \eqref{family.smoothings}, and let $\T\ra \F$ be its relative tangent bundle \eqref{rel.T.fam}.
-Every bundle on $\Si_0$ can be extended over the family $\F$ since $\F$ contracts over $\Si_0$.
-The bundle $\Theta_0$ described above extends to a bundle $\Theta_\F$ with the property that there exists an isomorphism of Real bundles
+Consider next the family of targets \eqref{family.smoothings}, and let $\T\ra \F$ be its relative tangent bundle \eqref{rel.T.fam}, regarded as a Real line bundle.
+Note that $(\F, c_\F)$ deformation retracts to $(\Si_0, c_0)$ through real maps, so $\iota_0 \circ r$ is real homotopic to the identity, where $r: \F\ra \Si_0$ denotes the retraction.
+Moreover, isomorphism classes of Real bundles on a Real space $X$ are in 1-1 correspondence with homotopy classes of real maps from $X$ to the classifying space, cf. \cite[Proposition~2.1]{real.bd.classif}.
+In particular, $r^*\T_{\Si_0}\cong \T$ as Real bundles.
+Since $ \F$ deformation retracts to $\Si_0$, every bundle on $\Si_0$ can be extended over the family $ \F$.
+Thus the complex line bundle $\Theta_0 \ra \Si_0$ described above extends to a complex line bundle $\Theta_\F$ over $\F$ with the property that there exists an isomorphism of Real bundles

-This together with the fact that both the real part of $\cal T$ and the restriction of $\Theta_\F$ to $\F^{c_\F}$ are spin (i.e. have vanishing first and second Stiefel-Whitney classes) implies that a twisted orientation exists on the Real bundle $\T\ra \F$ for any family $\cal F$ as in \eqref{family.smoothings}.
+This, together with the fact that both the real part of $\cal T$ and the restriction of $\Theta_\F$ to $\F^{c_\F}$ are spin (i.e. have vanishing first and second Stiefel-Whitney classes) implies that a twisted orientation $\mo_\F=(\Theta_\F, \psi_\F, \mathfrak s_\F)$ exists on the Real bundle $\T\ra \F$ for any family $\cal F$ as in \eqref{family.smoothings}.

+\begin{rem} When $\Si_0$ has no real special points, one can also show that every choice of twisted orientation data on the relative tangent bundle of the normalization $\wt \Si$ descends to one on the nodal curve $\Si_0$ and extends to one on the relative tangent bundle $\cal T \ra \F$ of the family of deformations of $\Si_0$. \end{rem}